-Pavion Park in Mission Viejo is brand new as of December 2014 — designed to be a universally accessible playground and one of the most progressive playgrounds I’ve ever seen.
+Pavion Park in Mission Viejo opened in December 2014 — designed to be a universally accessible playground and one of the most progressive playgrounds I’ve ever seen.
 When I first visited this park back in 2010, it was our “mystery destination” on a walk up the Oso Creek Trail through the Jeronimo Open Space from Oso Viejo Park near the Norman P. Murray Senior Center.
 I had my two kids and two nephews with me (ages 4-8) and embarked toward Pavion thinking it would be a quick jaunt, but it turns out it’s a 1.8 mile hike uphill on a paved trail.
 (Big thanks to Lan Sue who let me know the park has been updated!).

 Location: Pavion is near the corner of Jeronimo and Olympiad.
 There are multiple directions to approach this park.
 From Interstate 5, it may be easiest to exit Alicia Parkway and travel east towards the foothills.
 Drive quite a ways up the hill and turn right onto Jeronimo.
 Drive all the way up Jeronimo until it almost hits Olympiad.
 Turn right at Pavion.
 Park along the street.
 [Address: 24051 Pavion, Mission Viejo] MAP TO PAVION PARK IN MISSION VIEJO